Ewing sarcoma: Epidemiology

 Ewing sarcomas represent 16% of primary bone sarcomas.
 In the United States, they are most common in the second decade of life, with a rate of 0.3 cases per million in children under 3 years of age, and as high as 4.6 cases per million in adolescents aged 15–19 years.
 Nearly 80% of patients are aged less than 20 years of age.
 It is uncommon in patients younger than 5 years and older than 30 years.

 Internationally, the annual incidence rate averages less than 2 cases per million children.
 In the United Kingdom, an average of six children per year are diagnosed; mainly males in early stages of puberty.
 With occurrences primarily arising in older children and teenagers, one causal theory is puberty, e.g. its rapid growth spurts making bone tissue more cancer susceptible during development years.

 A grouping of three unrelated teenagers in Wake Forest, North Carolina, have been diagnosed with Ewing sarcoma.
 All three children were diagnosed in 2011 and all attended the same temporary classroom together while the school underwent renovation.
 A fourth teenager living nearby was diagnosed in 2009.
 The odds of this grouping are considered significant.

+Another cluster has occurred in Ladera Ranch, California, with six children diagnosed as of 2026.

 Ewing sarcoma occurs about 10- to 20-fold more commonly in people of European descent compared to people of African descent.

-Ewing sarcoma is the second most common bone cancer in children and adolescents, with poor prognosis and outcome in ~70% of initial diagnoses and 10–15% of relapses.
+Ewing sarcoma is the second most common bone cancer in children and adolescents.